odelalleau/omegaconf/docs/source/usage.rst

     >>> c.quoted
     'Hello, World'

-You can take advantage of nested interpolations to perform operations over variables:
+You can take advantage of nested interpolations to perform custom operations over variables:

 .. doctest::